 Do you or other family members have trouble understanding your child?
 Are you concerned about limited vocabulary or language delays?
 Does your child use an alternative or augmentative communication...
 READ MORE

 Consider you and your self-advocate’s daily life, the things that occupy your time, and how you engage in the rhythms of life.
 Do you worry about how to help...
 READ MORE

 Adults with Down syndrome are invited to join our fall skill-building and social programming that takes place on Tuesday evenings, beginning August 22nd.
 Sessions are always a balance of...
 READ MORE

-Social Engagement is a therapeutic service that focuses on providing a supported environment where adults with Down syndrome can learn and practice social skills.
-Utilizing group instruction, a member of the therapy team meets...
+Social Engagement is a therapeutic service that focuses on providing a supported environment where adults with Down syndrome can learn and practice social skills through specialized instruction from members...
 READ MORE

 We are on this journey with you, now and throughout your lifespan.
 Consider us your lifetime provider on this journey.